- Safety, Accident Prevention, and Environmental Preservation

 Toray Group's Approach to the Relationship between Corporate Activities and Biodiversity

-Starting from the procurement of raw materials, the entire lifecycle of Toray Group’s business activities has a wide range of effects on biodiversity.
-On the risk side, these effects include the use of water resources and energy resources and emissions into the atmosphere and water, while on the opportunity side, these effects include reductions to CO2 emissions by offering products that reduce the weight of parts for aircraft and other equipment and protecting habitats by offering products that maintain green areas and protect water resources.
+On the risk side, biodiversity effects include the use of water and energy resources as well as emissions into the atmosphere and water.
+On the opportunity side, these effects include reductions to CO2 emissions by offering products that reduce the weight of parts for aircraft and other equipment as well as protecting habitats by offering products that maintain green areas and protect water resources.

 The two diagrams below conceptualize the relationship between the Group's business activities and biodiversity in terms of the two aspects of risks and opportunities.